FAQs - California New Employee Registry

 Employers may use any of the following to report new employee information:

-- Submit a copy of the employee’s W-4 form, but you must add the employee’s start-of-work date, your California employer account number and Federal Employer Identification Number (FEIN) to the W-4.
+- Submit a copy of the employee’s W-4 form, but you must add the employee’s start-of-work date, your California employer payroll tax account number and federal employer identification number (FEIN) to the W-4.

-- You may create your own form with all of the required information.
+- Create your own form with all of the required information.

 Employment Development Department